|Home | Students | Faculty/Staff | Parents | About CVHS||Academics | Arts | Athletics | Counseling Center | Media Center|

-The CVHS band, orchestra, and choir programs, under the direction of David Jordan and Adrianne Tawa, consistently receive superior ratings on both the region and state levels..
+The CVHS band, orchestra, and choir programs, under the direction of David Jordan and Alex Byers, consistently receive superior ratings on both the region and state levels..

 The art students have been consistent in winning the first place trophies from the Hurricane High Fantasy Art and Art on the Mountain competitions.
 Student-made glass ornaments have hung on the National Christmas Tree.
 Our student artists have also been consitently chosen to participate in the state art show at the Springville Museum of Art.

 Career and Technical Education programs are excellent at CVHS.
 The FFA teams excel on the region, state, and national levels.
 Skills USA students have won competitions in electronics, drafting, woodworking, and 3D animation.
-A Family and Consumer Science student, Shelby Hulet, took first place at state and placed nationally in both the clothing construction and recycle/redesign competitions.
+Students have placed at state and national competitions.
 The Pro Start foods team has a 3A state title for food presentation.
 Business students have competed in national FBLA events.

 In the spring of 2014, Canyon View High School completed the accreditation process through the Utah State Office of Education and received the highest recommendation possible--a six-year accreditation with no interim visit.

 Cody Christensen (English) was named the Iron County School District teacher of the year for the 2007-2008 school year and Adrianne Tawa (Choir) for the 2010-11 school year.
 Adrianne was also named the Utah Teacher of the Year by the Utah Music Arts Association.
-Drill Team coach Krysten Reynolds, and baseball coach Jason Jacobsen were named Utah 3A coaches of the year for the 2010-11 school year.
+Drill Team coach Krysten Reynolds, and baseball coach Jason Jacobsen, have been named Utah 3A coaches of the year.

 In the US News and World Report Best High Schools rankings, CVHS received a Silver Award in 2012 and a Bronze Award in 2013.